Back to top

 We will take consistent approaches in responding to issues of non-compliance that we consider are negligent and that damage the integrity of the public record.

-Public offices and individuals are able to make a complaint to us about serious instances of poor recordkeeping or non-compliant records management within a NSW Public Sector or Government organisation.
+Public offices and individuals are able to make a complaint to State Records NSW about serious instances of poor recordkeeping or non-compliant records management within a NSW public sector or government organisation.

 While our responses to non-compliance issues will be consistent, we recognise that each case will require us to consider the particular circumstances, the outcomes sought, level of risks, resources and other relevant factors.

-We will address non-compliance issues with integrity and in an equitable, objective and unbiased manner.
-We will deal with issues in a transparent and open manner so that all parties involved in a non-compliance issue have a clear understanding of what is expected from them and what they can expect from SARA.
+State Records NSW will address non-compliance issues with integrity and in an equitable, objective and unbiased manner.
+We will deal with issues in a transparent and open manner so that all parties involved in a non-compliance issue have a clear understanding of what is expected from them and what they can expect from State Records NSW.

 Using a responsive regulatory approach, we will support, collaborate with and actively encourage all public offices to improve their compliance with the State Records Act and the standards issued under the Act.
 We will focus on providing relevant guidance, advice, and tools to assist public offices to comply.
 We will support public offices in their efforts to improve records management and recordkeeping.